 Similarly, though Facebook has a clear but somewhat uninspiring mission statement (to give people the power to share and make the world more open and connected), the closest thing to a set of official values available online comes from CEO Mark Zuckerberg’s description of “the Hacker Way” ethos as described in his IPO letter to shareholders.
 Outsiders have equated these with the company’s 5 core values, but to me as the external researcher, it wasn’t totally clear.

 Tesla left me guessing too.
 No values or mission statement on their website.
 I extracted what seemed like mission and values statements from the basic customer-focused marketing copy on their homepage.
 LinkedIn’s values were hidden away in a plain text paragraph in their Code of Business Conduct and Ethics document on the shareholder section of their website.
+This is a new wave in marketing according to Third Digital Media, it is quite like when hip restaurants began omitting a front sign, making it look more appealing.

 Then there’s Zappos at the other end of the spectrum, who has made their core values into an essential lynchpin of their company culture, the focus of a book by CEO Tony Hsieh, and a core aspect of the social movement the company spearheads around bringing more happiness to the workplace.
 An entire section of their website (as well as the additional social movement website!) were focused on detailing their core values.
 Google was a little more toward this end of the spectrum with their “Ten things we know to be true” corporate philosophy statement.
 (Yet their much touted informal motto “don’t be evil” is the core of their Corporate Code of Conduct).